CaptainSapphire/PH-s-Blog/_posts/draft-2026-07-20-Researching-Data-Science-in-Panama.md

 *I didn't get any pictures this day, so here's a screenshot of the program we use instead. :)*

 ## Day 10: Coffee Tour, Data Science Lecture #4  (7/17/2026)
+I had coffee for the first time!
+I did not

 ## Day 11: Cascado Trail, Data Science Lecture #5  (7/18/2026)